HPV Vaccine Side Effects

 HPV for the majority of the population is not a case of if, but when, you get it.

 There is no effective screening or testing for anal, vulval, penile or throat HPV-related infections or cancers, as there is no swab or blood test that can check for all HPV types and also because, in some people, the virus is "hibernating" at levels that are not detectable by testing.
 Therefore vaccination, ideally before ever having sex, is highly recommended and is the most effective way of preventing HPV.

 Vaccination is not a substitute for cervical screening.
 This vaccine protects against most, but not all, HPV types that cause cervical cancer.
-While most HPV-related cancers cannot be screened for, the cervical screening programme detects cell changes.
+All people with a cervix, inclusive of those who identify as men (transmen), should still get regular cervical screening tests.

 Vaccination is most effective when given prior to HPV infection i.e. before becoming sexually active.
 For people who are already sexually active, the vaccine may still be of benefit.
 This is because there are many strains of HPV.
 The vaccine can still protect us against those strains (that the vaccine covers) that we haven't yet been exposed to.